raytroop/raytroop.github.io/source/_posts/async-sar.md

 - every clock cycle requires margin for the clock jitter

 > The power and speed limitations of a synchronous SA design comes largely from the *high-speed internal clock*

-###  Non-Binary Successive Approximation

-The *overlapped search range* compensates for wrong decisions made in earlier stages as long as they are within the error tolerance range

-> Kuttner, Franz.
-“A 1.2V 10b 20MSample/s non-binary successive approximation ADC in 0.13/spl mu/m CMOS.” *2002 IEEE International Solid-State Circuits Conference.
-Digest of Technical Papers (Cat.
-No.02CH37315)* 1 (2002): 176-177 vol.1.